 - Locate a service in Manukau that meets your needs by searching for ‘early childhood’ and ‘Manukau' in the Yellow Pages.

 - Read an appraisal or report on a centre from the Education Review Office.

-You will have access to classroom computers and open access computer labs located in the Library.
+You will have access to classroom computers and Tech Central computer labs located in the library.
 To find out more, see IT information.